 “Patterns & Rhythms” was the theme of the 2014 annual invitational group show at Weyrich Gallery, one of Albuquerque’s oldest and finest art purveyors.
 Featured artists were Trina Badarak-Hall, Marilyn Bennett, Vicki Bolen, Patty Hammarstedt, Dale Harris, Billie Lauder, Trish Meyer, Gail Murray, Ginger Rice, Mary Sundstrom, and Sharon Wenzel.
 This talented group explored inner and outer worlds of design, pattern, repetition and resonance in unique and imaginative ways.

 Lost & Found (2014)

 Rust and calligraphy on Evolon, silk, organza; copper, thread | 36” x 11"

-I was also thrilled to have a new print, Address Unknown, juried into New Grounds’ 2nd International Juried Printmaking Exhibition.
+I also had a new print, Address Unknown, juried into New Grounds’ 2nd International Juried Printmaking Exhibition in December 2014.
 See Exhibit Gallery on the New Grounds website.